abloomston/workwithme.guide-myguide/index.md

 ## Areas for Development

   - Asking questions that strike at the heart of the issue.
 Sometimes I don't know what questions to ask to get a better understanding of context.
-  - I am notorious of over complicating designs.
-If I show you something that looks complicated, as a rule of thumb, call that out.
+  - I am notorious for over complicating designs.
+If I show you something that looks complicated, just call that out.
-  - I hope to learn more about [art based research](http://elevr.com/portfolio/art-based-research/) and incorporate this into my professional development.
+  - I hope to learn more about [art based research](https://github.com/clintonPantheon/workwithme.guide-myguide/blob/master/CritatCDG.pdf) and incorporate this into my professional development.

 ## Ask Me About